zhenli520/playlist/README.md

 ## Day 3

 ## JavaScript
+- [ ] Comment out your code that refers to arrays
 - [ ] Create Objects in your playlist project that hold all your song information

 #### Wrap